KKarmugil/scrape-reddit-video-maker/README.md

 To get this three check out this link https://github.com/reddit-archive/reddit/wiki/OAuth2

+After all above complited

+run manin.py

-Creates videos by scraping information from Reddit and convert to video files
+It creates videos by scraping information from Reddit and convert to video files

 It only works with subreddits that are questions and answers type daily top post scrapes the title and top five comments from posts to create a video.